DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Another downside is that Markdown allows some formatting to be marked up in different alternative ways (for example, underlines or asterisks for italic text) which can introduce inconsistency in a collaboratively edited document.
 The trick mentioned above, to use pandoc for converting from Markdown to Markdown, can be used to eliminate such (visual) inconsistencies in a master document.

-At the time of this writing in late 2014, a controversial standardisation effort of Markdown and its extensions is underway, under the name 'CommonMark'. [^commonmark-controversy] We will update this Toolkit as soon as CommonMark has been standardised, released, and is supported by the software we recommend.
+At the time of this writing in late 2014, a controversial standardisation effort of Markdown and its extensions is underway, under the name 'CommonMark'. [commonmark-controversy](http://blog.codinghorror.com/standard-markdown-is-now-common-markdown/) [^commonmark-controversy] We will update this Toolkit as soon as CommonMark has been standardised, released, and is supported by the software we recommend.

 ## Database publishing
 What is gained by a shift to a hybrid publishing workflow?
 First of all, producing a publication with the possibility to have multiple output formats will be more efficient.
 However, when the workflow is put into use without restraint and when you really 'change your life', great possibilities will open up.
 The most important option is shortly discussed here, namely database publishing which uses a so-called content management system.

 The ideal database is a collection of independent, but mutually related, objects.
 These objects can be everything from structured text to pictures of wildlife.
 The issue at stake is that we need clear grammatical and categorization systems that go beyond the immediate use of the database.
 Take as an example your mailing list.
 We can take the full address including the name of the person as one object.
-But if we want to select per postal code or any other sub category in a full address or want to add more information to the persons name, such as age, email address and previous purchases, we have to make a strict scheme with so-called fields and sub-fields, including their interdependences (a house number demands a street name en visa versa), their indispensability (age might be not crucial), and so on.
+But if we want to select per postal code or any other sub category in a full address or want to add more information to the persons name, such as age, email address and previous purchases, we have to make a strict scheme with so-called fields and sub-fields, including their interdependences (a house number demands a street name and vice versa), their indispensability (age might be not crucial), and so on.
 What this means is that the holy grail of the all encompassing database is not only almost impossible but also an extremely time consuming operation to build and maintain.

 The best option is therefore to explicate the goals of the publication programmme as well as the practical limitations.
-The four genres we discuss in this booklet all have their own demands in relation to the creation and the dissemination of publications.
-An art catalog demands clear descriptors about the artist, the materials used, the sizes, the provenance, copyright, keywords according to established list, etc. Other collections of pictures might need only a subset.
+The four genres we discuss in this publication all have their own demands in relation to the creation and the dissemination of publications.
+An art catalog demands clear descriptors about the artist, the materials used, the sizes, the provenance, copyright, keywords according to established list, etc. Other collections of pictures might only need a subset.

 Also in pure text databases we have to be careful.
 On the one hand we have obviously the data related to the author's name, affiliation, address, etc. But it becomes a different discussion if pictorial illustrations, graphs, etc. are shared between look-alike publications and for that reason we want to identify these objects individually.
 If such is the case, we might consider a special sector in our database that pertains to illustrations and their specific descriptive sub-field only.
 The same holds true for bibliographic references and the collection of hyperlinks used in the text.